Linking Fiscal Policy to Economic Stability through Financial Sustainability

 Abstract

-This study aims to comprehensively analyze the role of fiscal policy and financial sustainability in enhancing economic stability, particularly in developing nations facing budgetary constraints and economic uncertainty.
-The research seeks to identify key components of fiscal sustainability and highlight the importance of proactive fiscal planning, institutional reforms, and evidence-based strategies to foster resilience and mitigate economic vulnerabilities.
-This research adopts a qualitative systematic literature review (SLR) approach to synthesize findings from relevant empirical and theoretical studies published after 2018.
-The study develops a multidimensional framework for understanding the interaction between fiscal policies and financial sustainability by examining a broad range of scholarly articles, reports, and policy papers.
-The analysis focuses on key fiscal mechanisms, including countercyclical measures, automatic stabilizers, and governance frameworks.
+This study analyzes the role of fiscal policy and financial sustainability in enhancing economic stability, with a particular focus on developing economies facing fiscal constraints and macroeconomic uncertainty.
+The study aims to identify key dimensions of fiscal sustainability and examine how proactive fiscal policies, institutional reforms, and evidence-based strategies contribute to economic resilience.
+A qualitative systematic literature review (SLR) approach was employed by synthesizing empirical and theoretical studies published since 2018.
+Relevant peer-reviewed journal articles, policy reports, and institutional publications were analyzed to develop a multidimensional framework explaining the interaction between fiscal policy instruments and financial sustainability.

 Author Biography